-This instruction book covers all the most important points on operation and servicing but, by no means, does it cover everything in full detail.
+This instruction book covers all the most important points on operation and servicing of the Agribuggy but, by no means, does it cover everything in full detail.
 It is updated periodically and we would therefore welcome any suggestions of further information that you would like to see included.
-Workshop manuals are available for Landrover from local sources which you may find useful when servicing axles, brakes etc. We hope to produce a detailed workshop manual and parts book in the not too distant future.
+We hope to produce a more detailed workshop manual and parts book in the not too distant future.